Pyrite at a Glance

 Spiritual Properties

-- ◆Pyrite is also used for energetic protection, as it is believed to create a reflective shield around the aura that deflects negative energy, psychic attacks, and environmental pollutants.
+- ◆Practitioners believe it creates a reflective shield around the aura that deflects negative energy, psychic attacks, and environmental pollutants.

 Physical Healing Traditions